Key areas of work

 Key results

-Supported women leaders in changing laws
+Supported women leaders and strategic planning

 Supported a more effective parliament